jamesgurung/timetable-calendar-generator/README.md

 #### key.json

-If you are using the `--online` flag to directly upload timetables to Google Calendar, you will need a service account key:
+If you are using the `--google` flag to directly upload timetables to Google Calendar, you will need a service account key:

  1. [Create a new project](https://console.cloud.google.com/projectcreate) on the Google Cloud Platform console.
  1. [Enable the Google Calendar API.](https://console.cloud.google.com/apis/api/calendar-json.googleapis.com/overview) Depending on the size of your school, you may also need to apply for a raised quota.
 The tool typically uses up to 2000 API requests per user each time it is run.